pmatyunin/Burger-Landing/README.md

 # 🍔 Burger Landing Page

-A responsive landing page for a fast food restaurant built with HTML and CSS.
+A landing page for a fast food restaurant built with HTML and CSS.

 ## ✨ Features